Spanish Tile (3/4 - 1 1/2")

 Frequently Asked Questions

-Spanish Tile (3/4 - 1 1/2") crushed tile is used as decorative ground cover for garden pathways, flower bed edges, and rock garden accents.
-It is also popular in drought-tolerant landscaping and as a mulch alternative around patios and garden features.
+Spanish Tile (3/4 - 1 1/2") is commonly used as decorative ground cover for garden pathways, flower bed edges, and rock garden accents.
+It also works well in drought-tolerant landscaping and xeriscaping.
+Additionally, it serves as a mulch alternative around patios and garden features.

 More Questions?
 Tap the chat icon in the bottom-right to ask our AI assistant.